acll19/firestore-import-export/README.md

 # Export database from Firestore

-This will help you create a backup of your collection and subcollection from Firestore to a JSON file name **firestore-export.json**
+This will help you create a backup of your collection and subcollection from Firestore to a JSON file inside **exports** directory.

 ```
 node export.js <gcp-service-account-json-path> <your-collection-name> <sub-collection-name-(optional)>